Yuxi-Labs/storymode-desktop/doc/FOLDER_STRUCTURE.md

 3. Package: electron-builder reads from `dist`.

 ## Alternative (Monorepo Friendly)
-If integrating with other storymode packages locally, could adopt pnpm workspace with `packages/services` etc. MVP keeps single package for speed.
+If integrating with other StoryMode packages locally, consider a pnpm workspace with `packages/services` etc. MVP keeps single package for speed.

 ---
-Generated: 2025-09-14
+Updated: 2025-09-24